riceissa/issarice.com/wiki/about-this-site.md

 Inspired by [Vipul Naik](http://vipulnaik.com), I am also experimenting with the [tree structure](./using-a-tree-structure-for-websites) of this site.
 In particular, I think many of gwern's pages are too long, so I like to siphon off content to new pages once a section on a page matures enough, etc.

+# History

+The direct ancestor of this website is <https://riceissa.github.io>, which has the same "static site flavor" to it, and which I used until I bought my own VPS and domain names (see "[Colophon](#colophon)" below for details).

+This site used to be canonically available at <http://riceissa.com>, but I think in late 2014 I make <http://issarice.com> the canonical domain.

+In late October 2016, I finally added HTTPS support.

 # Colophon